Lockout Tagout Compliance Services in Indianapolis, IN

 Warehousing and Distribution

 Indianapolis is a major national logistics hub.
-Large distribution and fulfillment centers operate automated conveyor systems, high-bay storage equipment, and powered material handling systems that create significant LOTO exposure.
-Warehouse LOTO programs are frequently incomplete or entirely absent.
+Large distribution and fulfillment centers run automated conveyor systems, high-bay storage equipment, and powered material handling systems that create significant LOTO exposure.
+Warehouse LOTO programs are frequently incomplete or absent.

 Metal Fabrication and Machining